-The following table provides details of the aggregate value of option based awards held by directors (who are not also Named Executive Officers) which vested during the financial year ended December 31, 2013.
-There were no share-based awards that vested, nor any non-equity incentive awards earned, during 2013.
+The following table provides details of the aggregate value of option based awards held by directors (who are not also Named Executive Officers) which vested during the financial year ended December 31, 2014.
+There were no sharebased awards that vested, nor any non-equity incentive awards earned, during 2014.

 Name Option-based awards - Value vested during the year (US\$) ^{(1) (2)}

-Russ Hammond Nil

 Piers Johnson Nil

 Zalmay Khalilzad Nil

 Peter Lilley Nil

 James Rawls Nil

 Marcus Rhodes Nil

-- (1) The value in the above table reflects the difference between the market value Ordinary Shares on the TSX on the date of vesting and the exercise price of the Stock Options. - (2) The following number of Stock Options granted to directors vested in 2013:
+- (1)The value in the above table reflects the difference between the market value Ordinary Shares on the TSX on the date of vesting and the exercise price of the Stock Options.
+(2)

-Russ Hammond: 76,000 options; (i) (ii) Piers Johnson: 76,000 options; 90,000 options; (iii) Zalmay Khalilzad (iv) Peter Lillev: 76,000 options; (v) James Rawls: 76,000 options: (vi) Marcus Rhodes: 76,000 options.
+- The following number of Stock Options granted to directors vested in 2014:

+- Piers Johnson: 40,000 options; (i)

+- (ii) Zalmay Khalilzad 90,000 options;

+- (iii) Peter Lilley: 40,000 options;

+- James Rawls: 40,000 options; (iv)

+- (v) Marcus Rhodes: 40,000 options.